MattiDoubleU/PFDA/Assignments/README.md

 You do not need to over comment your code.
 Marks will be given for how nice the plots are.

-Summary: For this assignment I used the Seaborn library alongside PANDAS and Matplotlib.
+Summary: For this assignment I used the Seaborn library which I haven't used for any of the previous assignments alongside PANDAS and Matplotlib.
+I have probably over complicated some of the code as I was trying to finish the task well ahead of time and before the lectures of that particular week.
+For this reason there are two type of plots, the ones that display each of the years in an individual color coded line and the ones with a single line and the dots or a scatter plot with a linear regression line.
+I simply adapted the lecturer's code from the lab in week 7 for those.
+The key take away for the first part **Temperature** was to correctly use ```df.groupby()``` a tool to calculate summary statistics like mean, sum, min, max, etc.

 https://www.statology.org/seaborn-plot-multiple-lines/
 https://www.dataquest.io/blog/tutorial-time-series-analysis-with-pandas/